##according to the nhtsa the combination of

 3. Distraction Amplifies Seat‑Belt Non‑Use

 Drivers who are distracted are less likely to notice whether their seat belt is fastened.
-Moreover, in the event of a crash, an unbelted occupant experiences greater ejection risk and more severe injuries.
+Worth adding, in the event of a crash, an unbelted occupant experiences greater ejection risk and more severe injuries.
 The NHTSA’s crash reconstruction data shows that unbelted occupants in multi‑factor crashes suffer injuries that are on average 45 % more severe than their belted counterparts.

 Protective Measures for Drivers